mozes/stompest/README.markdown

 Changes
 =======
-* 1.0.4 - Bug fix thanks to Njal Karevoll (https://github.com/nkvoll).
+* 1.0.4 - Bug fix thanks to [Njal Karevoll](https://github.com/nkvoll).
 No longer relies on newline after the null-byte frame separator.
 Library is now compatible with RabbitMQ stomp adapter.